TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-06-06-five-pitfalls-of-upgrade-to-native-php-enums-and-how-to-avoid-them.md

 }
 ```

-The class has different parent classes, but how we use them is identical.
+The class has different parent classes, but the way we use them is identical.
+Let's dive into 5 pitfalls of upgrade to native enums.
+It is basically just 2 patterns to be careful about, but 5 places they can go wrong.
+If we miss just one of them, the whole upgrade can collapse.
+Let's dive in and get through.

 <br>